Erich Ludendorff: Western Front (1916–1917)

 To bolster the wobbling Austro-Hungarian government, the Germans provided some troops and led a joint attack in Italy in October.
 They sliced through the Italian lines in the mountains at Caporetto.
-Two hundred and fifty thousand Italians were captured and the rest of Italian Army was forced to retreat to the Grappa-Piave defensive line.
+Two hundred and fifty thousand Italians were captured and the rest of the Italian Army was forced to retreat to the Grappa-Piave defensive line.

 On 20 November 1917, the British achieved a total surprise by attacking at Cambrai.
 A short, intense bombardment preceded an attack by tanks, which led the infantry through the German wire.
 It was Ludendorff's 52nd birthday, but he was too upset to attend the celebratory dinner.
 The British were not organized to exploit their breakthrough, and German reserves counterattacked, in some places driving the British back beyond their starting lines.

-At the beginning of 1918 almost a million munition workers struck; one demand was peace without annexations.
-OHL ordered that all strikers fit to bear arms' be sent to the front, thereby degrading military service."
+At the beginning of 1918, almost a million munition workers struck; one demand was peace without annexations.
+OHL ordered that "all strikers fit to bear arms be sent to the front, thereby degrading military service."